 The app, it emerged, only works on Android devices, as Apple does not allow third-party developers to access the near-field communication (NFC) capabilities needed to scan the passport chips.
 The project, some said, is a prime example of how the government struggles with getting IT right.

 These are only some of many challenges government faces over the next year, but most departments seem very unconcerned with the potential consequences of not delivering on time.
-Does that mean the concerns, criticisms and worries are unfounded, or is the government simply pulling the wool over its eyes?
-29 March 2019 is coming, whether we like it or not.
-The proof will be in the pudding.
+Does that mean the concerns, criticisms and worries are unfounded, or is the government simply pulling the wool over its own eyes?
+The deadline of 29 March 2019 is coming, and the workload is only increasing.